Corporate Social Responsibility

 We are also clear which companies in the supply chain have to comply with our supplier policy: while our principles do not vary regardless of the level of supplier, our focus on communicating and reviewing performance against those standards is at our first-tier supplier level.
 Despite this focus, violation of our Supplier Global Citizenship expectations at any level of our supply chain is unacceptable.

-We strongly believe in Corporate Social Responsibility and the task of the Chief Marketing & Nonprofit Development Officer lies within the CEO of the company, in order to plan and develop ―from top to bottom―, the CSR goals and objectives of the organization.
+We strongly believe in Corporate Social Responsibility, so this task lies within the responsibilities of the CEO of the company, in order to plan and develop ―from top to bottom―, the CSR goals and objectives of the organization.

 Accounting, auditing and reporting